alonrbar/easy-template-x/README.md

 `easy-template-x` takes great inspiration from both.
 It aspires to take the best out of both and to add some good of it's own.

-It was originally written when I was using `docxtemplater` but needed _line break auto insertion_ (it was added to docxtemplater few months later).
-I tried to create a fork and add the functionality I needed myself but pretty quickly came to the conclusion it would be easier to just write something new from scratch (still, with lots of inspiration from both mentioned packages).

-It gradually evolved and took a shape of it's own.
-Today, some differences from these packages are an even simpler template syntax (no different prefix for each plugin is required), a _free_ image insertion plugin and a TypeScript code base.
+While these packages has some great features such as GraphQL and inline JavaScript support in `docx-templates` and a breadth of additional (payed) modules in `docxtemplater`.
+This package, in accordance with it's declared above philosophy, offers some unique benefits including a most simple, non-programmer oriented, template syntax, an even better (at least in my opinion 😄) API, a _free_ image insertion plugin and a TypeScript code base.
+Hopefully it will serve you well :)

 ## Changelog